Steamboats: New Orleans’ Connection to America

 The first steamboat arrived in New Orleans on January 12, 1812.
 Built by Robert Fulton in Pittsburgh, it started down the Ohio River through the Mississippi River to New Orleans.
 The boat’s name was, in fact, “The New Orleans.”
 It wasn’t exactly speedy- its top speed was only 3 mph!

-After making three round trips between Natchez, Louisiana and New Orleans, its broilers exploded!
-Mr. Fulton quickly built another steamboat also named “The New Orleans” and this one wasn’t much faster- clocking in at a speedy… 4 mph.
+After making three round trips between Natchez, Louisiana, and New Orleans, its broilers exploded!
+Mr. Fulton quickly built another steamboat named “The New Orleans,” which wasn’t much faster- clocking in at a speedy… 4 mph.

 Steamboat fare was about 15 dollars going up-river to Natchez and 30 dollars to Baton Rouge.
 However, going down-river to New Orleans was cheaper- around 11 to 15 dollars.
 Mind you, in today’s money that’s almost $300!

 In the heyday of steamboats (circa 1840) there were about 450 boats cruising the Mississippi.
 Some boats eventually travelled relatively long distances- taking about 4 days to reach St. Louis, Missouri.

 Steamboats started to go out of fashion when trains proved to be more efficient.
 The only two steamboats left in New Orleans are the Steamboat Natchez- which was rebuilt in the 1970’s from another steamboat- and the Creole Queen.
 Both of which you can ride today!